About the INORMS Research Evaluation Group

 Tanja Strøm

-Senior Research Adviser at Oslo Metropolitan University, Norway
+Senior Research Adviser, Research and Societal Impact, Oslo Metropolitan University, Norway

 Members: